Have Questions?

 Integrity Support Services LLC is 28.8 miles from Richland, Washington

-Integrity Support Services LLC provides addiction care and rehab services such as inpatient drug and alcohol rehabs, short term treatment facilities, inpatient detox facilities, long term drug abuse treatment, outpatient substance abuse counseling, and others to people living in the Richland, WA. area so that they conquer their drug and alcohol use issues and achieve full recovery.
+Integrity Support Services LLC provides addiction care and rehab services such as inpatient drug and alcohol rehabs, short term treatment facilities, inpatient detox facilities, long term drug abuse treatment, outpatient substance abuse counseling, and others to people living in the Richland area so that they conquer their drug and alcohol use issues and achieve full recovery.
 It has services - such as behavior modification, trauma therapy, motivational interviewing, matrix model, cognitive/behavior therapy, substance abuse counseling approach, and others - which follow its philosophy of the programs that work most effectively.
 This is because Integrity Support Services LLC knows that full recovery can only be achieved through highly personalized care.

 Further, the drug and alcohol rehab facility specializes in many other programs - like clients referred from the court/judicial system, aftercare/continuing care, seniors or older adults, transgender or (LGBT) clients, clients with HIV/AIDS, persons who have experienced sexual abuse and more - as well as many other treatment modalities listed below.
 Further, this addiction treatment facility has aftercare plans that work in line with its treatment methods to make sure that clients achieve and maintain permanent, full, and lasting abstinence and sobriety from drugs and alcohol.